-Class: IX Department: : SOCIAL SCIENCE Subject: Geography Chapter 4 Question Bank :4 Topic: Climate Year :2022-23
+Class: IX Department: : SOCIAL SCIENCE Subject: Geography Chapter 4 Question Bank :4 Topic: Climate Year :2023-24

-1. Define weather and climate. Α. Weather - The conditions of the atmosphere at a given place for a short period of time with regard to its temperature, atmospheric pressure, wind humidity and precipitation.
-Climate - The sum total of weather conditions and variations over a large area for a long period of time (more than 30 years).
-2. What are the elements of weather and climate? Α. The elements of weather and climate are - temperature, atmospheric pressure, wind, cloud and precipitation.
-3. What do you understand by the word 'monsoon'?
-Where is it mainly found? Α. It is derived from the Arabic word 'mausim', which means season.
-The term refers to the seasonal reversal of the wind direction through the year.
-It is mainly found in South and South-east Asia.
-4. India has diverse climatic conditions.
-Explain this statement.
-(H.Q.) Α. • In summer, Rajasthan may record 50°C whereas; it may about 20°C in Jammu and Kashmir. • In winter, Jammu and Kashmir may record -45°C. On the other hand Thiruvananthapuram may have 20°C. • Meghalaya receives 400 cms. of rainfall in a year but it drops to less than 10 cms. in Ladakh and western Rajasthan. • Precipitation is mostly in the form of snowfall in the Himalayas while it only rains over the rest of the country. • Most of the country receives rainfall from June to September excepting Tamil Nadu and the northern part of the country, which receives rainfall during October and November.
-5. What are the controls/factors affecting the climate of a place/India? э.
-Latitude - Due to the curvature of the earth, the amount of solar energy received varies according to latitude.
-As a result, air temperature decreases from the equator towards the poles.
-Altitude - As one goes from the surface of the earth to higher altitudes, the atmosphere becomes less dense and temperature decreases.
-The hills are therefore cooler during summers.
-Pressure and wind System - The pressure and wind system of any area depend on the latitude and altitude of the place.
-Thus it influences the temperature and rainfall pattern.
-Distance from the sea - The Sea exerts a moderating influence on climate: As the distance from the sea increases, its moderating influence decreases and the people experience extreme weather conditions.
-This condition is known as continentality (i.e. very hot during summers and very cold during winters).
+1. Define 'weather and climate'.

+- A. Weather The conditions of the atmosphere at a given place for a short period of time with regard to its temperature, atmospheric pressure, wind humidity and precipitation.

+Climate The sum total of weather conditions and variations over a large area for a long period of time (more than 30 years). - 2.
+What are the elements of weather and climate? - A. The elements of weather and climate are temperature, atmospheric pressure, wind, cloud and precipitation. - 3.
+What do you understand by the word 'monsoon'? - It is derived from the Arabic word 'mausim', which means season. - The term refers to the seasonal reversal of the wind direction through the year. - 4.
+India has diverse climatic conditions.
+Explain this statement. - A. In summer, Rajasthan may record 50°C whereas; it may about 20°C in Jammu and Kashmir. - In winter, Jammu and Kashmir may record -45°C. On the other hand Thiruvananthapuram may have 20°C. - Meghalaya receives 400 cms. of rainfall in a year but it drops to less than 10 cms. in Ladakh and western Rajasthan. - Precipitation is mostly in the form of snowfall in the Himalayas while it only rains over the rest of the country. - Most of the country receives rainfall from June to September excepting Tamil Nadu and the northern part of the country, which receives rainfall during October and November. - 5.
+What are the controls affecting the climate of India?
+OR Explain the major factors influencing the climate of India. - A. The important factors that influence the climate of India can be identified as follows: - (a) Latitudinal Location- India lies in the Northern Hemisphere with the Tropic of Cancer (23°30'N) passing almost through the middle of India.
+Areas to its south have tropical type of climate, while areas to its north have characteristics of sub-tropical climate. - (b) Altitude The mountainous areas to the north of India have average altitude of about 6,000 meters.
+The Himalayas prevent the cold winds from Central Asia from entering the subcontinent.
+It is because of these mountains that this subcontinent experiences comparatively milder winters as compared to central Asia. - (c) Relief Features Relief plays a major role in determining the climate of a place.
+High mountains act as barriers for cold or hot winds.
+They may also cause precipitation if they are high enough and lie in the path of rain-bearing winds. - (d) Pressure and Winds.
+The pressure and wind conditions over India are unique.
+They result in seasonal reversal of the wind system and monsoon winds dominate the climate of India.